-The witch hunts on the colonies and on Earth were still happening, even six months after the ACF broke off, trampling all over the rights of habeas corpus.
+The witch hunts on the colonies and on Terra were still happening, even six months after the ACF broke off, trampling all over the rights of habeas corpus.
 If that didn’t say something scary about the Human Federation and its justice system Richard didn’t know what did.
 He remembered the billboards, “An ACF spy could be your neighbor!” and “ACF sympathizers can be anyone, even your own family!” or simply, “Be on the lookout!”

 “Did I replace him?”
 Richard asked.

 Bernard nodded his head.
 “Yes sir, you did.
-I don’t like to talk to about it sir.”
+I don’t like to talk to about it, sir.”

-The CPO doesn’t trust me and I don’t blame him one bit.
+The CPO doesn’t trust me, and I don’t blame him one bit.
 I’m new, he doesn’t know me, and for all he knows I’m going to turn him in if he looks at me the wrong way.
 That’s was no way to way to run a military; paranoia only breeds more paranoia.
 If everyone is too busy looking over everyone’s shoulders how could any work get done?
 It’s destroyed our sense of esprit de corps and it shows!
 The Fleet’s morale is at an all-time low and the ACF victories at the beginning haven’t helped any.

 “Anyways,” Richard turned back to Bernard.
 “We’ll talk later, you can introduce me to the rest of my crew.
 For now, I’m going to go rest up before we get underway.
 My duty shift doesn’t officially start for another twenty-four hours; I just wanted to introduce myself.”

 The CPO nodded his head.
-“Of course sir.
+“Of course, sir.
 Thank you, sir.”

 Richard looked over to Rachel.
-Her section was a bit farther forward on the bridge than CIC was but it was still in the lower part of the bridge.
+Her section was a bit farther forward on the bridge than CIC was, but it was still in the lower part of the bridge.
 The bridge was separated into two lower decks that consisted of engineering, operations, and the CIC on one side.
 The other side consisted of communications, helm control and astrogation.
-When he looked he saw her walking toward him.
+When he looked, he saw her walking toward him.
 Richard turned towards the stairs leading up to the upper deck of the bridge where the captain’s and XO’s chairs were as well as the star map behind them.

 “How did your introduction go, Smith?”
 Rachel asked as she walked alongside Richard, trying to keep things as professional as possible.

 “It went as well as it could’ve gone, McFarland.”
 Richard walked a bit forward, farther from the CIC and where his CPO couldn’t hear him.
 “I have a jumpy CPO, a bit of a drunk for a gunnery repeater, and an excellent candidate for OCS as a sensor station operator.
-She’s definitely officer material, she’s wasting her talents as an enlisted crew member.
+She’s officer material, she’s wasting her talents as an enlisted crew member.
 I plan on personally sponsoring her to OCS with my name on the sponsorship packet.
 If she couldn’t get into the OCS before, she will definitely be able to do so with my name on it.”

 “If she’s as good as you say she is, I’ll put my name on her OCS sponsorship packet as well.
 Having two high ranking officer’s names on an OCS sponsorship packet is a guarantee to be accepted.
 Also, what do you mean by jumpy?”